bblodfon/elixir-task/README.md

 The program should take two input files.
 Based on the types of file (SEGMENT or FUNCTION), the program should calculate a value as follows:

-- 2 SEGMENT files: calculate the overlap (in number of positions) of the regions from file X.s with regions from file Y.s.
+- **2 SEGMENT files**: calculate the overlap (in number of positions) of the regions from file X.s with regions from file Y.s.

 Example: